Gay Taipei City Guide

-Taipei bus service is very efficient, and all buses display all the information in English which makes it easy for non-Chinese speaking visitors to get around.
+Taipei bus service is very efficient, and all buses display all the information in English which makes it easy for non-Chinese-speaking visitors to get around.

 Metered taxis are available 24 hours a day and are extremely plentiful in Taipei.
 They are the easiest way to get around.
 Most drivers speak limited English.
 Tipping is not necessary.

+Taipei has a semi-tropical climate.
+Summers are hot and humid with occasional rain, while winters can be quite chilly and often foggy.
 While the temperature is never too extreme all year, the most pleasant season to visit is the fall.
-February to April can be damp, and May to October are typhoon season.
+February to April can be damp, and May to October is typhoon season.